jonrau1/CodeArtifactVulnScanner/README.md

 You can use Security Hub Insights or perform ingestion into another BI tool from Security Hub.
 In the future, an integration with Amazon QuickSight may be developed - in the meantime you can use this example from ElectricEye-Reports, an open-source AWS-native cloud security posture management (CSPM) tool by OpenCAVS's author.

+#### How is information about the software package dependencies retrieved?
+What about the software package Assets (binaries)?

+This information is provided from CodeArtifact APIs and is taken at face value.

+#### Are there different finding types created for dependency vulnerabilities and/or asset malware indicators?

+Yes.
+Each of those additional detections, along with the core package vulnerability, are created as their own distinct findings for future analysis and reporting.

 #### Will this solution work with CodeCommit?

 No, not as designed.
 Any modifications to this solution for purpose of scanning dependencies within CodeCommit are out of scope but could perhaps be added in scope in the future.
 I do reccomend using [Amazon CodeGuru Reviewer](https://aws.amazon.com/codeguru/) (if you use Python or Java) though, it has some built in [Security](https://aws.amazon.com/about-aws/whats-new/2020/12/amazon-codeguru-reviewer-announces-security-detectors-improve-code-security/) checks.